KPRepos/tf-lab/README.md

 1) Navigate to cicd and validate variables
 `terraform init && terraform apply`

-2) Push-yaml to push-yaml-coderepo from root  to trigger pipelines

- Run `sh deploy-pipeline.sh`

-#### Make sure to update mongodb passowrd as base64 in eks-sample-apps/secrets.yaml
-#### Now start Pipeline `Deploy-apps-eks` to deploy apps to EKS

-### Access Public bucket (Get this from terraform or from AWS console in s3 service)
+### Access Public S3 bucket (Get this from AWS console in s3 service, name starts with "public-s3-lab-mongo-*")

 `https://{bucketname}.s3.us-west-2.amazonaws.com/`

 ### To terminate ec2 example from MongoDB Instance (Mongo Instance have ec2*, but bastion has no elevated access)
+#### Make sure you have  aws-session-manager(for logging to ec2's, alternatively you can also use key-pair if enabled in variables and in tf ec2-*.tf code), eksctl and kubectl arte also required.
+`curl "https://s3.amazonaws.com/session-manager-downloads/plugin/latest/linux_64bit/session-manager-plugin.rpm" -o "session-manager-plugin.rpm"`
+`sudo rpm -ivh sess*`
+### Login to MongoDb using ssm

+`aws ssm start-session --region us-west-2 --target i-00xxxxx` `sudo su - ec2-user`

-`aws ec2 terminate-instances --region us-west-2 --instance-ids i-xxx `
+Deploy a test ec2 and use `aws ec2 terminate-instances --region us-west-2 --instance-ids i-xxx` to terminate it

+### Login to bastion
+`aws ssm start-session --region us-west-2 --target i-00xxxxx` `sudo su - ec2-user`
+#### Run `sh mongo-backup.sh` from /home/ec2-user/ to test if mongodb backups are being uploaded to public s3 bucket and `crontab -l` tp test the backup cron job schedule

 ### EKS

-#### Make sure you have  aws-session-manager(for logging to ec2's, alternatively you can also use key-pair if enabled in variables and in tf ec2-*.tf code), eksctl and kubectl arte also required.

 #### Push any updated Flask-web-app code to ECR or update ECR image.

+#### Deploying EKS apps - Automated

+1)  cd to push-yaml-coderepo from root folder to trigger pipelines

+#### Make sure to update mongodb passowrd as base64 in eks-sample-apps/secrets.yaml and apply on cluster `kubectl apply -f eks-sample-apps/secrets.yaml` - (can be retrieved from secrets manager)
+#### This will be automated using Secrets Driver for EKS in future update

+Run `sh deploy-pipeline.sh`

+#### Now start Pipeline `Deploy-apps-eks` to deploy apps to EKS

 #### Deploying EKS apps manually and testing
-#### Notes:- Sg info copied has to eks yaml file due to some bug with annotation/versions

 1) Update kubeconfig
 `aws eks update-kubeconfig --region us-west-2 --name eks-lab`

 2) Apply yaml config to deploy web app  - port 80
 *  update security group ID in annotation (tem workaround) with name alb_security_group_eks_custom from vpc security groups- alb.ingress.kubernetes.io/security-groups: sg-02c62xxxxxx
+*  Notes:- Sg info copied has to eks yaml file due to  bug with annotations/versions with alb/eks

 *  `kubectl apply -f eks-sample-apps/2048_full.yaml`
 *  `kubectl get ingress/ingress-2048 -n game-2048`

 ##### More info on alb addon installation in main.tf - https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html

-3) Flask web app with MngoDB
+3) Flask web app with MongoDB

  `kubectl apply -f eks-sample-apps/flask-web-app.yaml`